Warsaw radio mast: In popular culture

-The Warsaw radio mast was added to The Guinness Book of World Records; the record was given for the mast's height, which was later surpassed by the Burj Khalifa.
+The Warsaw radio mast was added to The Guinness Book of World Records for the mast's height, which was later surpassed by the Burj Khalifa.

-The Warsaw Radio mast's successor and predecessor, the Raszyn Mast, was featured in multiple stamps issued by the Polish government.
+The Warsaw Radio mast's successor and predecessor, the Raszyn Mast, was depicted on several stamps issued by the Polish government.

-The Polish Film Chronicle, a Polish newsreel, typically presented in a cinema before a movie, featured the Warsaw Radio Mast.
+The Polish Film Chronicle, a Polish newsreel typically shown in cinemas before a movie, showed the Warsaw Radio Mast.